thitta/Someone.tw-Blog/README.md

 - Responsive, of course.
 - `Full-text search` helps users find what they want.
 - `Related posts` encourages users to read more.
-- `Github-style markdown editor` is born for productive writing!
+- `Github-style markdown parsing` is born for productive writing!
 - `Inbuilt common modules` -- including *Google Tag Manager*, *Facebook Meta* and *Facebook Social Plugin*.
 - `SEO-friendly URL` helps you get more flows from search engines.
 - `Django-driven` means you can easily modify it if you like.